rohanmathewalex/rohanmathewalex/README.md

 - [LocalHiveProject](https://localhiveproject.com/)

 ## Let's Connect!
-I'm currently working on my own venture at [My Own Company](https://www.mediagod.in/) and learning about full-stack cloud-native development.
-Reach out to me at iamrohanmathewalex@gmail.com, and let's connect on [LinkedIn](https://www.linkedin.com/in/rohanmathewalex/)!
+I'm a dedicated full-stack developer with a strong passion for crafting web applications.
+Proficient in building dynamic and user-centric solutions using the MERN (MongoDB, Express.js, React.js, Node.js) stack, GraphQL, and TypeScript.
+I thrive on continuous learning and am driven by the opportunity to collaborate in fast-paced software development environments.
+Suppose you're looking for a versatile developer with a knack for creating efficient and responsive web experiences.
+In that case, I'd love to connect and discuss how I can contribute to your projects.
+Contact me at iamrohanmathewalex@gmail.com, and let's connect on [LinkedIn](https://www.linkedin.com/in/rohanmathewalex/)!

 Happy coding! 🚀